pivpn/docs/docs/wireguard.md

 Keeping the connection up can also reduce the reconnection time a bit, even though Wireguard usually connects in under a second.

-A good value of thumb for this setting is 21 seconds, which is related to certain NAT connection time windows.
+A good value of thumb for this setting is 25 seconds.
 You may also put a lower number if required.
+Setting it to 0 turns the feature off, which is the default. ([Wireguard Quickstart Guide](https://www.wireguard.com/quickstart/#nat-and-firewall-traversal-persistence))

-The WireGuard client config file required the config parameter `PersistentKeepalive = 21` in the `[Peer]` section.
+The WireGuard client config file required the config parameter `PersistentKeepalive = 25` in the `[Peer]` section.

-This setting will be added automatically to the client config profiles when added to the `/etc/pivpn/wireguard/setupVars.conf` file (`pivpnPERSISTENTKEEPALIVE=21`).
+This setting will be added automatically to the client config profiles when added to the `/etc/pivpn/wireguard/setupVars.conf` file (`pivpnPERSISTENTKEEPALIVE=25`).

-You may update already existing profiles with `pivpn -up` ("Updates PiVPN Scripts").

-## Updatinging Wireguard
+## Updating Wireguard

 !!! note
     if you installed PiVPN on or after March 17th 2020 WireGuard will be upgraded via the package manager (APT)